Small businesses are increasingly turning to hosted voice for a cost effective, simple-to-adopt, and reliable company phone system.

 We have dedicated guides on calling into a meeting from a mobile and using a smartphone, tablet, or computer for conference calls, which will help you get the best out of using your phone or another personal device for this purpose.

-With these three tools, your conference calls will be better than ever and more productive for all involved.
-Of course, there are other things you can personally do to make your call better – for example, we have advice on the best way to introduce yourself on a conference call, which will get you off to a great start.
+With these three tools, you can improve your calls and make them more productive for all involved.
+Of course, there are other things you can personally do to improve your calls – for example, we have advice on the best way to introduce yourself on a conference call, which will get you off to a great start.
 With our conference calls, you’ll have plenty of tools at your fingertips to help you hold effective meetings.

 Preparation and checking your tech are just two ways to make sure your web meetings are frustration free.